 How to Teach Money Management for Kids of Any Age

 Teaching your kids how to manage money gives you an opportunity to share your financial values while teaching an important life skill.
-And depending on the schools your children attend, this might be the only financial guidance your children get.
+Depending on the schools your children attend, this might be the only financial guidance they get.
 The foundation you set at home could have a big impact on your kids' success down the road.

 Financial concepts to teach by age